wnk4242/wnk4242.github.io/_pages/research.md

 - **Post-screening recap**
 After each session, CoviPanel provides a clear summary of your screening activity—including time spent, decision breakdown, and interrater reliability with AI.

-Plus much more: customizable YES/NO/MAYBE buttons, clear CSV-format report, and other thoughtful details designed to make screening more focused, efficient, and smooth.

 {::comment}
 **4. Generalized linear mixed models (GLMMs) vs. Freeman-Tukey double arcsine transformation method**